 No optional function arguments either, also due to the simplistic architecture.

 Source code (11K), including the core interpreter, a test battery, and minimal CLI/web frontends.
-Or you can pick and choose from GitHub.

 The code is provided as-is, under the MIT License.
 I have no intention of working on it anymore.